alexandergerber/courses-tsa/chapter4.md

 1. Estimate a variety of candidate models
 2. Make 1-step-ahead predictions for the test period for every model
 3. Compute a performance measure e.g. the MSE for every model
-4. Select the model with the best performance
+4. Select the model with the best performance (in terms of the lowest MSE)

-To efficiently perform the first step we can use a loop that iterates over a matrix which contains the the model orders p and q of the considered ARMA models.
+To efficiently perform the first step we can use a `for()` loop that iterates over a matrix which contains the model orders p and q of the considered ARMA models.
 This matrix can be created using the `expand.grid()` function.

 Here is a small example: